Manikandan — Manikandan

 • You can create different object variations using the same builder.

-Simple Builder Example
+Builder Pattern Example

 Suppose we want to build a House object with optional fields.